Real-space chirality from crystalline topological defects in the Kitaev spin liquid: INTRODUCTION

 \section{\bf {INTRODUCTION}}

 In the paradigmatic Kitaev model of a quantum spin liquid (QSL) on the 2D honeycomb lattice, it has been known since Kitaev's original work~\cite{kitaev_anyons_2006} that plaquettes with an odd number of sides carry an imaginary unit of flux $W=\pm i$ of the emergent gauge field, which therefore breaks time-reversal (TR) symmetry.
-This feature of imaginary fluxes (equivalently denoted as $\pm\pi/2-$flux) has been shown on various decorated lattices, e.g.\ the honeycomb lattice with sites replaced by triangles \cite{yao_exact_2007}.
-Recently this feature has also been studied on amorphous lattices in two works \cite{cassella_exact_2023, grushin_amorphous_2023} and was found to produce a chiral QSL.
+This feature of imaginary fluxes (equivalently denoted as $\pm\pi/2-$flux) has been demonstrated on various lattices decorated with odd-sided plaquettes, where it leads to a chiral QSL. \cite{yao_exact_2007, dusuel_perturbative_2008, peri_nonabelian_2020} Recently this feature was also studied on non-crystalline amorphous lattices \cite{cassella_exact_2023, grushin_amorphous_2023} where it also produces a chiral QSL.
 This non-Abelian chiral QSL is a sought-after phase with a quantized thermal Hall conductance which would be quite interesting to produce in Kitaev materials at zero applied magnetic field.
-However, since Kitaev materials are spin-1/2 magnetic insulators on the honeycomb lattice, far from any noncrystalline amorphous limit, it is not a priori clear how to apply the above results on chiral QSLs to usual Kitaev materials.
+However, since Kitaev materials are spin-1/2 magnetic insulators on the honeycomb lattice, far from the amorphous limit, it is not a priori clear how to apply the above results on chiral QSLs to usual Kitaev materials.